 These are the things I know and surmise about quantum physics.
 It’s not much, I’ll admit, but it is elemental and well sourced.
 The fact that physicists often refer to the Higgs Boson as the “god particle” is kind of a leaping off point for me.
 The fact that light sometimes behaves like a stream of particles and sometimes behaves like a wave is another.
 Theoretical physics can be as opaque, confusing, and malleable as theology if you dig deep enough.
 As I like to say, since God is the author of religion and of the laws of nature that are the subject of science, whenever science and religion seem to disagree, either the science is incomplete or the religion has been wrongly interpreted.

 Deep Thoughts or Daft Ideas?
-Part III
+Part IV

 Less an Introduction Than Yet Another Excuse